-Pieridae owns three (3) large sour natural gas processing facilities: the Jumping Pound Gas Plant (100% working interest), the Waterton Complex (100% working interest) and the Caroline Gas Complex (74% working interest).
+Pieridae owns three (3) large sour natural gas processing facilities: the Jumping Pound Gas Plant (100% working interest), the Waterton Gas Complex (100% working interest) and the Caroline Gas Complex (74% working interest).
 Combined they represent over 750mmcf/d of potential processing capacity and have NGL fractionation capabilities.
-For the year ended December 31, 2022, these facilities operated at an average of 66% of current throughput capacity, representing significant opportunities for Pieridae for future development or acquisition of additional connected reserves.
+During 2023, these facilities operated at an average of 71% of current throughput capacity, representing significant opportunities for Pieridae for future development, acquisition of additional connected reserves or attraction of third-party processing volumes.
+Additional capacity is available at these facilities upon capital debottlenecking investment.
+Approximately 58% of the Company's natural gas production for the year ended December 31, 2023 was processed by Pieridae-owned facilities.
+The Company's strategy includes maximizing this percentage through non-core dispositions, gathering system optimization, and commercial facility-consolidation opportunities.

-The facilities are connected to the NOVA system and possess the capability to recover NGLs and Sulphur.
-They are also connected to CP Rail and can transport LPG's and sulphur to all points in North America.
-Additionally, Pieridae owns a significant amount of upstream transportation pipelines that interconnect with these facilities and provide sales points at multiple locations along NOVA system.
+These facilities are connected to the NOVA system and possess the capability to recover NGLs and sulphur.
+They are also connected to the Canadian Pacific Railway and can transport LPG's and sulphur to all points in North America.
+Additionally, Pieridae owns a significant amount of upstream transportation pipelines that interconnect with these facilities and provide sales points at multiple locations along the NOVA system.